Arctostaphylos ohloneana: Description

 Arctostaphylos ohloneana is an erect, bushy shrub reaching one or two meters in height.
 The branches are covered in reddish-brown bark and the newer twigs have fuzzy hairs.
-The light green leaves have oval blades up to 3 centimeters long by 1.5 wide.
-The inflorescence is a panicle of white or pinkish conical or urn-shaped flowers.
-The fruit is a spherical reddish-brown drupe 5 to 8 millimeters wide.
+The light green leaves are erect with a petiole that is 3-5mm, a blade that is elliptic to ovate-elliptic that is 1.5-3cm long by 1-1.5cm wide.
+Leaf margin is entire.
+The leaves are puberulent and glandular when young.
+With age they are glabrous.
+The inflorescence is a panicle of white or pinkish conical or urn-shaped flowers with radial symmetry.
+Nascent inflorescence pendent.
+The fruit is a spherical reddish-brown drupe 5 to 8 millimeters wide, glabrous; stones variably fused or free.
+Its genome is diploid.